Behold. Hair serum. What you see before you is a snapshot of a recent, somewhat difficult decision.

 This is my first left behind items…Left behind items pretty much never find you again.
 My shampoo, conditioner and hair serum are gone forever.
 Actually, they will probably be a special find for a traveler coming behind us.
 Good for her (or him)!

 Earlier on the Camino, Jason left behind a few items, but we have been able to make due without them.
-I decided I too ought to try to live with shampoo, etc.
+I decided I too ought to try to live without shampoo, etc.

 My hair is really curly.
 It wasn’t long ago that a friend with curly hair was talking to me about a new way of “dealing with” curls.
 The trick was, never washing it with shampoo.
 Yes, take a shower, water your head and rub your scalp.
 The natural oils will eventually keep the hair from getting frizzy.
 It’s an all-around win.
 You don’t have to buy any products.
 Products for curly hair can be expensive, just ask any African American sister, she’ll tell you.